-In September*, SOLitude Lake Management, in partnership with the Esplanade Association, will be treating invasive Phragmites or “Common Reed” in the Park.
+In October*, SOLitude Lake Management, in partnership with the Esplanade Association, treated invasive Phragmites or “Common Reed” in the Park.
 Phragmites are an invasive species that originally came to the U.S. from Europe in the 1800s.
 Phragmites is a fast growing reed which can produce thousands of seeds each year, regrow from broken root fragments, and can reach up to 15 feet tall!
 This invasive species has spread through the East Coast and is now a threat along the shorelines of the Charles River.
 Phragmites form dense mats that exclude native plant species and do not provide shelter or food for wildlife.
 They also block views of the river from the Esplanade.

 Two weeks after the treatments, the Esplanade Association will take soil and water samples to monitor the presence of herbicides in the treatment area.
 The findings of this pilot project will have important repercussions for how the Department of Conservation and Recreation (DCR) and other local parks agencies manage Phragmites and stop its constant spread through our Charles River.